njit-cs-490-002-spring23/group-project-team-1/townService/src/town/chess/README.md

 If there is a checkmate, this function will initialize the attribute .winner as the winner's playerID.

 # Stockfish Initalization

 ## .env File
-To begin, create a .env file located in the same directory as the stockfish.ts In this .env file, put
+To begin, create a .env file located in the same directory as the stockfish.ts.
+In this .env file, put

 ```PATH_TO_STOCKFISH="path/to/stockfish/.exe"```

 Note the path must have FORWARD SLASHES.